GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
 >
-> ~ *Alan Perlis*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts